tivie/command/README.md

 A cross-platform PHP utility library that harmonizes OS differences and executes external programs in a safer way

 ## Introduction
-PHP Command is a small lightweight utility library that enables you to run external programs or commands in a safer way.
+Command is a small lightweight utility library that enables you to run external programs or commands in a safer way.
-PHP Command also harmonizes the differences between Windows and Unix environments, removing the need to create specific code for each platform.
+It also harmonizes the differences between Windows and Unix environments, removing the need to create specific code for each platform.

 ##Features